Kravca/ToDoApp/README.md

  * ToDoCleanUp -> Azure Function
  * SMTP Server -> SendGrid for Microsoft Azure (3rd party)
 ### Database
 One of the easiest and quickest way to migrate on-premise SQL database to Azure is by exporting Data-tier Application '*.bacpac' file and importing it into Azure SQL server.
 This can also be done by using simplified 'Deploy Database to Microsoft Azure SQL Database' wizard in SQL Management Studio.
+Both of these approaches use '*.bacpac' file, and it is strongly reccomended to store this file for later use, as it can be reused during auto-provisioning of the solution in Azure Resource Manager (ARM) templates. '*.bacpac' file contains both, database schema and data.
+1. Connect to SQL server containing source database
+2. Before exporting database, make sure to remove any unnecesary data from it, as this database will be used as a template database for cloud solution.
+3. Right click on the database and choose 'Tasks -> Export Data-tier Application'
+4. Specify location for '*.bacpac' file and complete the wizard